pascallanger/DIY-Multiprotocol-TX-Module/docs/Compiling_STM32.md

 1. Install the **BOOT0** jumper as described above
 1. Switch on the transmitter
-1. Verify that you have selected the correct upload method under **Tools -> Upload Method**
+1. Verify that you have selected the desired upload method under **Tools -> Upload Method**
 1. Verify that you have selected **stm32flash (FTDI)** as the programmer under **Tools -> Programmer**
 1. Verify that the USB-to-TTL adapter is correctly connected to your module and you have selected the correct port under **Tools -> Port**
 1. Click on **Tools -> Burn Bootloader**